viaCDN/alpha/home/english.md

 ---
 title: Welcome! – viaCDN | αlpha
-description: Welcome to viaCDN project!
-We are currently in alpha version.
-Stay tuned to be updated...
+description: Welcome to viaCDN!
+This project is in alpha version.
+Stay tuned to find out more...
 permalink: /en/
 ---

 ## Welcome to viaCDN project!

+This project is in alpha version.

+Stay tuned to find out more...